gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 integrity failure will leave a gap, but has to be accepted as part of the path behavior.

-The Protection Operator will not interfere with the SCTP congestion control mechanism, this basically means that from SCTP perspective the congestion control is exactly the same as how specified in {{RFC9260}}.
+The Chunk Protection Operator will not interfere with the SCTP congestion control mechanism, this basically means that from SCTP perspective the congestion control is exactly the same as how specified in {{RFC9260}}.